marcutudor79/marcutudor79/README.md

 # Hi there! :wave:

 My name is Tudor and I'm an electronics engineer.
-- 🌱 I’m currently learning embedded programming.
+RN doing a master's degree in embedded sys programming.

 - ⚡ Fun fact: Otters hold hands when they sleep to keep from drifting apart! 🦦🤝

 # My Stats :fire: